GerritCodeReview/git-repo/docs/internal-fs-layout.md

     If you want to switch the tracking settings, re-run `repo init` with the new settings.

+*   `manifest.xml`: The manifest that repo uses.
+It is generated at `repo init` and uses the `--manifest-name` to determine what manifest file to load next out of `manifests/`.

+    Do not try to modify this to load other manifests as it will confuse repo.
+    If you want to switch manifest files, re-run `repo init` with the new setting.

+    Older versions of repo managed this with symlinks.

 *   `manifest.xml -> manifests/<manifest-name>.xml`: A symlink to the manifest
     that the user wishes to sync.
 It is specified at `repo init` time via `--manifest-name`.

-    Do not try to repoint this symlink to other files as it will confuse repo.
-    If you want to switch manifest files, re-run `repo init` with the new setting.

 *   `manifests.git/.repo_config.json`: JSON cache of the `manifests.git/config`
     file for repo to read/process quickly.